drasyl/drasyl.org/content/blog/docker.md

     -v $PWD/drasyl.identity:/drasyl.identity \
     drasyl/drasyl node
 ````
-This command passes the just generated identity to the docker container and then launch the drasyl node command.
+This command passes the generated identity to the docker container and launches the drasyl node command.

 ---